 To ensure a good balance between load and generation, the role of the Short-Term Adequacy (STA) service consists in:

-To enable RSCs (and future RCCs) to achieve such adequacy assessments, each Transmission System Operator (TSO) shall provide the RSCs with the necessary information (expected total load, availability of power generation modules and operational security limits) for its control area.
+To enable RCCs to achieve such adequacy assessments, each Transmission System Operator (TSO) shall provide the RCCs with the necessary information (expected total load, availability of power generation modules and operational security limits) for its control area.
 This data is collected in the STA Industrial Tool, also called Pan-European or Cross-Regional tool.

 The adequacy reviews are realised for short-term timeframes (based on hourly forecasts for the upcoming week (D-1 until D-7)) but also for seasonal outlooks.

 This service is still under development.
 Therefore, the above explanations may be amended after the full development of this service takes place.